 Sunday ~ 7:15 am - 7:45 am

 Preparation should begin at least six month in advance of the proposed date of Marriage.
 Contact Fr.
-Alan at the Rectory for pre-Cana Course (518) 643-6759.
+Alan at the Rectory for the pre-Cana Course (518) 643-6759.

 Adoration of the Blessed Sacrament: